OliverOMalley/Maximum-Subarray-of-Real-Stock-Returns/README.md

 # Maximum-Subarray-of-Real-Stock-Returns

-Uses real stock data and finds the period of best continuous growth
+This code uses Kadane's algorithm to find the best period of continuous growth in the stock market.